giuseppelillo2/aiven-homework/README.md

 ### Producer

 The `producer` application performs a check on each configured `website`, every `check_interval` seconds.
-Those checks are performed in parallel, as each check runs on its own thread.
+Those checks are performed in parallel (as far as Python can go in regard to parallelism due to the GIL), as each check runs on its own thread.
 The response content of each website is checked against a `regex` configured for each website.

 The checks created are then published into the Kafka topic `kafka_topic`, in json format.